-Significant efforts continue to enhance agricultural water use efficiency and support implementation of associated water quality best management practices (BMPs), targeted primarily for the Jackson Blue Spring basin of the Apalachicola River watershed.
+Significant efforts continue to enhance agricultural water use efficiency and support implementation of associated precision agriculture practices, targeted primarily for the Jackson Blue Spring basin of the Apalachicola River watershed.
 Together with the Northwest Florida Mobile Irrigation Laboratory, these efforts are increasing water use efficiency and reducing nutrient applications within the spring basin.

-Through FY 2020-21, the District has received \$9.8 million of state spring restoration funding and other grant funds for these activities.
+Through FY 2021-22, the District has received \$9.8 million of state spring restoration funding and other grant funds for these activities.
 The District provides a 75 percent cost-share to help producers retrofit irrigation systems and to implement more efficient nutrient and water application systems.
-Through September 2020, approximately 106 projects with 88 producers have been implemented.
+Through September 2021, approximately 122 projects with 91 producers have been implemented.